moffatpartnership/phylogeneticTree/README.md

 #### Javascript

-The javascript file phylogeneticTree.js has an anonymous executing function called WDViewer, this loads the assets on start-up and then when all is loaded the GSAP Ticker fires the frameRender function.
+The javascript file phylogeneticTree.js has an anonymous executing function called TRViewer, this loads the assets on start-up and then when all is loaded the GSAP Ticker fires the frameRender function.

 There are three other anonymous functions handling the loading the drawing and the control.